 Month 20: | 60/40 |

-If the market dropped and pushed the actual allocation out by more than 5% from the target allocation or if the increased target allocation meant the actual allocation was out by more than 5%, we would rebalance to the desired allocation.
-This way, if there is a market drop, we would be selling more bonds to buy cheap equities to take advantage of the fall in equities, which is one of the biggest failings of dollar cost averaging.
+If the market dropped and pushed the actual allocation out by more than 5% from the target allocation, or if the increased target allocation resulted in the actual allocation being out by more than 5%, it would be rebalanced to the desired allocation.
+This way, if there is a market drop, we would be selling more bonds to buy equities at a lower price, taking advantage of the fall in equities, which is one of the biggest failings of dollar cost averaging.

 Further reading on lump-sum investing and managing a windfall